Safe-DS/DSL/docs/api/safeds/data/tabular/transformation/Imputer.md

 }
 ```

-??? quote "Stub code in `imputer.sdsstub`"
+??? quote "Stub code in `Imputer.sdsstub`"

     ```sds linenums="27"
     class Imputer(
-        strategy: Imputer.Strategy
+        strategy: Imputer.Strategy,
+        @PythonName("value_to_replace") valueToReplace: union<Float, String, Nothing?> = null
     ) sub TableTransformer {
+        /**
+         * Various strategies to replace missing values.
+         */
         enum Strategy {
             /**
-            * An imputation strategy for imputing missing data with given constant values.
+             * Replace missing values with the given constant value.
              *
-            * @param value The given value to impute missing values.
+             * @param value The value to replace missing values.
              */
             Constant(value: Any)

             /**
-            * An imputation strategy for imputing missing data with mean values.
+             * Replace missing values with the mean of each column.
              */
             Mean

             /**
-            * An imputation strategy for imputing missing data with median values.
+             * Replace missing values with the median of each column.
              */
             Median

             /**
-            * An imputation strategy for imputing missing data with mode values.
-The lowest value will be used if there are multiple values with the same highest count.
+             * Replace missing values with the mode of each column.
              */
             Mode
         }

+        /**
+         * The strategy used to replace missing values.
+         */
+        attr strategy: Imputer.Strategy
+        /**
+         * The value that should be replaced.
+         */
+        @PythonName("value_to_replace") attr valueToReplace: Any

         /**
          * Learn a transformation for a set of columns in a table.